 A University of Maine researcher is participating in five projects aimed at improving nationwide science instruction and assessments.

 Michelle Smith, assistant professor in UMaine’s School of Biology and Ecology, is the principal investigator on four projects and co-principal investigator on another granted $6.8 million in total funding from the National Science Foundation (NSF); UMaine’s portion is $1,012,269.

 The projects, three of which are collaborative with other universities, involve UMaine administrators, faculty, postdoctoral and graduate students, undergraduates and area K-12 teachers.
 “All of these stakeholders … will contribute to national initiatives to improve science education,” says Smith, a member of the Maine Center for Research in STEM (Science, Technology, Engineering and Mathematics) Education (Maine RiSE Center).

 For more information, please click here.

 If you see them around, please congratulate Michael Wittmann on his promotion to Full Professor, and Natasha Speer on her promotion to Associate Professor with Tenure.
 We are so proud of them!!

 Read about one teacher’s sabbatical experience in “Spirit of discovery”!

 Arthur St. John Hill Auditorium, 165 Barrows Hall (unless otherwise indicated)

 None at this time.

-Congratulations to Levi Lucy, who is graduating in December!
+Congratulations to Levi Lucy, who graduated in December 2013!